 67. Paint a picture for a neighbor you don’t know that well.

 68. Write a letter to the first person that pops into your mind (and don’t forget to send it!)

 69. Help another kid with his homework.

 70. Take out your neighbor’s trash for them.

 Want more?
-Check out the Random Acts of Kindness Foundation’s new Kindness Generator.
+Check out the Random Acts of Kindness Foundation’s idea page.